 When you decide to hire a home stager to decorate your property to sell faster and for more money, you need to make sure you’re investing in the right person.
 After all, you’re trusting someone with the sale of your largest asset, your primary real estate.
 You have to be careful to put that trust in an experienced professional.

-Having operated a successful home staging business since 2002, and having trained more than 900 people worldwide how to become home stagers, I am well aware of what a homeowner or Realtor® needs to look for when selecting an expert home stager.
+Having operated a successful home staging business since 2002, and having trained thousands of people worldwide how to become home stagers, I am well aware of what a homeowner or Realtor® needs to look for when selecting an expert home stager.

 Through a 5-part blog series, I will highlight what I feel are the five biggest mistakes homeowners make when it comes to hiring a house staging professional.